 Whether it’s a pressing deadline in the office or money arguments in the family, it is safe to assume that most of us regularly experience some kind of stress - and that’s perfectly fine.
 Stress is an inevitable part of life.
 It is meant to help motivate you to make better decisions and take actions that will help improve your life.

 However, there might come a point when you are simply experiencing too much stress.
 When it reaches that point, you become sick, unhappy and tired.
 It can affect your overall physical, mental and emotional state.
-Long-term stress may even contribute to mental health disorders such as anxiety and depression.

 The good news?
 In this day and age, there is a wide range of treatments and medication available for people who want to deal with the problem.
 If you are looking for an all-natural alternative, there are quite a number of options too.